top of page

 The results, in my opinion, were spectacular such as the one shown above.

-Art is about us, re-evoking our sensations, perceptions, and emotions.
-Space has to be non-Euclidian to reproduce our mental images, the perspective should be reversed so that we are the centre of the world, and surrealism expresses non-real to reproduce our emotion.
+Art is about us, (re-)evoking our sensations, perceptions, and emotions.
+Space has to be non-Euclidian to reproduce our mental images, the perspective should be reversed so that we are the centre of the world.
+And surrealism expresses non-reality aiming at reproducing our emotion.

-Just as David Hockney said that, in the conventional one-perspective drawing, the god is "there" at the vanishing point, while in the reverse-perspective drawing, gods are "here".
+Just as David Hockney said, in the conventional one-perspective drawing, the god is "there" at the vanishing point, while in the reverse-perspective drawing, gods are "here".

 *Pepperell, R and Haertel, M. (2014).
 Do artists use linear perspective to depict visual space?
 Perception, 43(5), pp. 395-416